oaoivan/ScreenerCD/tests/integration/README.md

 go test ./tests/integration
 ```

-Make sure that all necessary services (Screener Core, API Gateway, Redis) are running before executing the tests.
+Make sure that all necessary services (Screener Core and Redis) are running before executing the tests.

 ## Adding New Tests